vcamapp/docs/en/virtualcamera/virtualcamera.md

 <details>

-<summary>Old documentation below VCam 0.11.0</summary>
+<summary>Old documentation (for VCam 0.10.1 and below)</summary>

 Currently, there are two types of virtual cameras:

-* Virtual Camera (DAL)
+- Virtual Camera (DAL)
-  * Installed upon the first launch.
+  - Installed upon the first launch.
-* New Virtual Camera (CameraExtension)
+- New Virtual Camera (CameraExtension)
-  * Currently, only supporters can use this feature.
+  - Currently, only supporters can use this feature.

 The new virtual camera reduces the load on the Mac.